dkoh2018/itsdavidoh.com/_posts/blog5.md

 ---

-when it's time to sell the rental, you'll be subject to depreciation recapture.
+when it's time to sell the rental, you'll be subject to **depreciation recapture**.

 however, you can